Persistence-Robust Break Detection in Predictive CoVaR Regressions: Proof of Theorem and Corollary

-It remains to show that the limit $\vw_{\infty}(s)$ is distributionally equivalent to that in \eqref{eq:thm2 simple}.
-The key step is to show that $\va(s)$ is Brownian motion.
-Specifically, we show that the Brownian motions $\mW_{\dagger}(\cdot)$ and $\mW(\cdot)$ in $\va(s)$ are independent of each other.
-Here, $\mW(\cdot)$ is the Brownian motion from Proposition~\ref{lem:CLT} (see Proposition~\ref{lem:LLN CLT}) and $\mW_{\dagger}(\cdot)$ is that from Proposition~\ref{lem:CLT2}.
+It remains to show that $(s-r)\vw_{\infty}(r,s)$ is distributionally equivalent to the limit in \eqref{eq:thm2 simple}.
+The key step is to show that $\mW_{\infty}(r,s)$ is Brownian motion.
+To do so, we show that the Brownian motions $\mW_{\dagger}(\cdot)$ and $\mW(\cdot)$ in $\mW_{\infty}(r,s)$ are independent of each other.
+Here, $\mW(\cdot)$ is the Brownian motion from Proposition~\ref{lem:CLT} (and Proposition~\ref{lem:LLN CLT}) and $\mW_{\dagger}(\cdot)$ that of Proposition~\ref{lem:CLT2}.
 To show independence, observe that mimicking the proofs of Propositions~\ref{lem:CLT} and \ref{lem:CLT2} yields that

 where $\underline{\mW}(s)=\big(\underline{\mW}_1^\prime(s), \underline{\mW}_2^\prime(s)\big)^\prime$ is a $(2k+2)$-variate standard Brownian motion, and $\underline{\mOmega}$ is the probability limit of